AvijitkGupta/vector-search-azure-cosmos-db-mongo-vcore/data_upload/README.md

-# Insert data to Azure Cosmos DB for PostgreSQL
+# Insert data to Azure Cosmos DB for Mongo vcore

 ## Upload images to Azure Blob Storage